-I am developer of various scientific software packages, among them Ludwig, our lattice-Boltzmann code for simulation of complex fluids.
+I am core developer of various scientific software and simulation packages.

-Ludwig is open source software and available from our central repository at CCPForge.
+Ludwig is open source software and available from our repository at CCPForge.

 I am also author of the LAMMPS implementation of oxDNA, a model for coarse-grained simulation of DNA and RNA, which is based on the popular LAMMPS Molecular Dynamics Simulator, available from Sandia National Laboratories, USA.

-The model is also available from our central repository at CCPForge.
+The model is also available from our GitHub repository.
 This distribution includes also the twistable elastic polymer model of DNA (TEP) .